 Federal law – the Fair Labor Standards Act of 1938 (FLSA) was enacted to ensure that workers in America are adequately compensated for the work they do.
 The FLSA has two major provisions when it comes to employee pay:

-Under the FLSA, an employee has two years to file a lawsuit in federal court against an employer for unpaid overtime or wages (three years if the FLSA violation is considered to be willful).
+Under the FLSA, an employee has two years to file a lawsuit in federal court against an employer for unpaid overtime or wages (three years if the FLSA violation is willful).
 In addition, the plaintiff’s attorneys’ fees and liquidated damages, which double the amount owed to the employee, can be recovered.

-New Federal Eligibility for Overtime
+New York State Eligibility for Overtime

 New York’s New Minimum Wage

-In Nassau, Suffolk, and Westchester Counties, the minimum wage will increase to $10 per hour on December 31, 2016.
-The minimum wage rate for employees in these counties will increase by $1.00 each year thereafter, reaching $15 per hour on December 31, 2021.
+In Nassau, Suffolk, and Westchester Counties, the minimum wage is now $12.00 per hour and will increase by $1.00 per hour each December 31st until it reaches$15.00 per hour on December 31, 2021.

 Fast Food Workers